devgauravjatt/devgauravjatt/README.md

 ## ⚡ Tech Stack

 I work primarily with **TypeScript (ESNext)** and **JavaScript** in the **Node.js** ecosystem, using modern runtimes like **Bun**.
-I build scalable APIs, real-time systems, and fast frontends with modern UI libraries with a strong focus on performance, developer experience, and production-ready architecture.
+I build scalable APIs, real-time systems, and fast frontends with modern UI libraries, with a strong focus on performance, developer experience, and production-ready architecture.
 I also work with cloud, edge, and storage solutions to design complete end-to-end systems.

 ## 📦 What I Build